usnistgov/hit-iz-tool-infra/README.md

 ###  How to deploy a different version of the war file
-1) Open the ./container-config/hit-base-tool/app/Dockerfile and comment line 5 and uncomment line 6.
-Make sure the name of the new war file is 'hit-base-tool.war'

-2) Delete the previous war file data.
-All test cases will be deleted and replaced by the new data of the new war file
+1) Delete the previous war file data.
 - `rm -r ./data/hit-base-tool/db/`

-3) Deploy
+2) Deploy
  - `cd container-config`
  - `./deploy.sh`